Rairye/fz-word-finder/README.md

 print("\n\"{}\" has any target word -> {}".format(source_sentence, my_finder.has_any_target_word(source_sentence, whole_words_only = False)))
 ```

-### Whitespace characters and punctuation marks are not mathed by the finder.
+### Whitespace characters and punctuation marks are not matched by the finder.
 This generates fuzzy matches if source_sentence contains a substring that is similar to a target word but differs by whitespace characters or punctuation marks.

 ```python
 from fz_word_finder.finder import fz_finder